Booker jabs at Biden over mass incarcerations for second straight day

 For a second straight day he highlighted his new, wide-ranging plan to reduce the country’s prison population, reform the nation’s criminal justice system and eliminate racial and income disparities in sentencing.

-And Biden pushed back at Booker's claim he was the mass incarcerations "architect," telling reporters "Cory knows that's not true."
+And Biden pushed back at Booker's claim he was the mass incarcerations "architect," telling reporters, "Cory knows that's not true."

 The former vice president also criticized the stopping and frisking of African-American men by Newark police during Booker's tenure as the city's mayor.